brunoamaral/ai-hed-website/content/post/250522-ureka-connects-helsinki/index.md

 - Amsterdam University of Applied Sciences (full partner in U!REKA)
 - Polytechnic University of Lisbon (full partner in U!REKA)
 - University of Applied Sciences BFI Vienna (associated partner in U!REKA)

-- University of Zagreb – Faculty of Organization and Informatics (FOI).
+Our fourth University of Zagreb – Faculty of Organization and Informatics (FOI).